scoringengine/scoringengine/docs/source/configuration.rst

 ^^^^^^^
 checks_location
-  - The local path to the source code for checks check_timeout
+  - The local path to the source code for checks round_time_sleep
-  - The maximum time a check will run for before it times out round_time_sleep
   - The amount of time in seconds we sleep inbetween rounds worker_refresh_time